 The other suspects were identified as Luis Alfredo Rivas Clase and Alberto Miguel Rodriguez Mota, the man who police said took a photo of Fernandez at the bar that was eventually shown to the gunman.

 Who paid for the botched hit?

 On Monday, CNN obtained Dominican court documents that identified Rodriguez Mota as the person accused of paying for the attempted hit.
-Rodriguez Mota faces attempted murder charges in the case.
+Mota faces attempted murder charges in the case.

 The documents dated Saturday stated the suspects “in a coordinated manner” had “tracked” Ortiz before the shooting.

 When asked by CNN why investigators were putting forth a different scenario now, Prosecutor Milciades Guzman said the focus of the investigation changed Tuesday, when investigators discovered that Ortiz was not the intended target.

 A spokeswoman for the prosecutor told CNN on Wednesday night the document was prepared before investigators found evidence linking Fernandez to the shooting and that’s why his name doesn’t appear on it.

 “At that point, the case’s theory led us to believe the target (of the shooting) was victim David Ortiz,” said Julieta Tejeda, communications director for the prosecutor’s office.